Euxton: Estates and public houses

 The village also has seven public houses; the Talbot, the Euxton Mills, the Railway at Euxton, the Bay Horse, the Traveller's Rest, the Plough and the War Horse (in the Buckshaw part of Euxton).

 Euxton has several large housing estates, particularly in the eastern half of the village built in the late 1960s by Trevor Hemmings.
 The Talbot Estate lies to the east of Euxton and the Greenside Estate to the north on Runshaw Lane.

 Newer housing estates include Wentworth Drive to the north-east of the village and Church Walk and Park Avenue to the west.

 Euxton's population was significantly increased after the Royal Ordnance Factory in Buckshaw was demolished and redeveloped, creating a huge new residential and commercial area in the north of the village.

 Transport

-The north-south M6 motorway lies west of the village.
-Access from the M6 is by Junction 28 for the A49 road at nearby Clayton-le-Woods.
+The north-south M6 motorway lies to the west of the village.
+Access from the M6 is by junction 28 for the A49 road at nearby Clayton-le-Woods.

-Euxton has two railway stations.
-It's connected to Liverpool and Preston via the West Coast Main Line at Euxton Balshaw Lane railway station and to Chorley and Manchester via Buckshaw Parkway railway station.

-In 1997, Euxton Balshaw Lane railway station was re-opened after a gap of some 30 years.
-It is on the Preston - Wigan West Coast Main Line.
-The nearby station, Buckshaw Parkway was opened in 2011 to serve the new Buckshaw Village development, and is on the Preston - Manchester line.

-In addition Stagecoach Merseyside & South Lancashire operate the Route 109 through the village to provide a connection to Chorley, Leyland, Clayton-le-Woods and Preston.
-The Route 10, 11, 12 and 16 also ran through Euxton until 2012.
-Stagecoach also planned to extend the Route 111 to Chorley via Euxton, however these plans were abandoned after Lancashire County Council removed funding.
-The Route 109/A passed through the north of Euxton past Runshaw College, but was axed following a claim from Stagecoach that too few paying passengers used it.
+Euxton has two railway stations, with stopping services operated by Northern: